 These rights include:

-- The right to inspect and review their education records within 45 days of the day the college receives a request for access.
-Students should submit to written requests to the Three Rivers Enrollment Services Office that identify the record(s) they wish to inspect.
-Enrollment Services will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by Enrollment Servies, they shall advise the student of the correct official to whom the request should be addressed.
+- The right to inspect and review their education records within 45 days of the day the College receives a request for access.
+Students should submit written requests to the Three Rivers College Office of the Registrar that identify the record(s) they wish to inspect.
+The Office of the Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the Office of the Registrar, they shall advise the student of the correct official to whom the request should be addressed.

 - The right to request the amendment of the student's education records that the student believes are inaccurate, misleading, or otherwise in violation of the privacy rights guaranteed by FERPA.
-Students who wish to ask the college to amend a record should write the Three Rivers official responsible for the record, clearly identify the part of the record they want changed, and specify why it should be changed.
-If the college decides not to amend the record as requested by the student, the college will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+Students who wish to ask the College to amend a record should write the Three Rivers official responsible for the record, clearly identify the part of the record they want changed, and specify why it should be changed.
+If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
-If the student desires a hearing to protest the college's decision not to amend his/her record, the student must complete a form and submit it to Enrollment Services.
+If the student desires a hearing to protest the College's decision not to amend his/her record, the student should refer to SR 140 - Student Appeals.

 - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.

-FERPA further provides the college the ability to designate certain student information as "directory information."
+FERPA further provides the College the ability to designate certain student information as "directory information."
 Directory information may be made available to any person without the student's consent unless the student gives notice as provided for below.
-Three Rivers has designated the following as directory information:
+Three Rivers College has designated the following as directory information:

 - Student's name